snscaimito/snscaimito.github.com/content/resume/index.markdown

 Since the 1980s, I have used numerous programming languages and countless tools and frameworks.
 I’ve seen various methodologies and management styles come and go.
 I converse daily in German, English, and Spanish.
 I have also published articles in magazines, beginning in the early 1980s with <a href="https://de.wikipedia.org/wiki/Computer_Persönlich">Computer Persönlich</a>, and I maintain a blog with technical articles.
 Public speaking and presenting are activities I enjoy and have done multiple times.

 I consider myself a capable software developer.
 I am proficient in Java, JavaScript, and Ruby, but I can also use C/C++ and Objective-C. I can even read COBOL from way back when.
 Additionally, I have extensive business experience and knowledge on an international level, which is invaluable when working with international teams.
 Most of my work communication is in English.

+## Trusted by these organizations
+I have provided professional services to the following international clients, listed in no particular order:

 <div style="display: flex;">
 	<div style="flex: 1; padding: 10px;">